luciebinder/act-lab-handbook/README.md

 ## What's inside

-🗂️ File sharing with Hessenbox
+🗂️ File sharing with next.hessenbox
 🏖️ Vacation requests & absence notifications
-🎓 Getting started as a PhD student (GRADE, IKH, Anmeldung Promotion) ⚖️ Submitting ethics proposals
+🎓 Getting started as a PhD student (GRADE, IKH, Anmeldung Promotion)
+⚖️ Submitting ethics proposals
 📋 Creating surveys with SoSci Survey
 👥 Collecting data with Sona System
-📊 Analyzing data with R
 📚 Managing literature with Zotero
 🔓 Sharing research via OSF & LIFOS
 🎓 Teaching & Moodle/OLAT
 🔄 Keeping this handbook up to date with GitHub

 ## Built with
 This site is built with Jupyter Book and hosted via GitHub Pages.